aneeshsunganahalli/GoCommit/README.md

 # commit-msg

 `commit-msg` is a command-line tool that generates commit messages using LLM.
-It is designed to help developers create clear and concise commit messages for their Git repositories. - btw i accept this from autoocomplete
+It is designed to help developers create clear and concise commit messages for their Git repositories. - btw i accept this from auto-complete

 ## Screenshot